cvat-ai/cvat/site/content/en/docs/manual/advanced/formats/format-voc.md

   Tags (classification), Polygons (segmentations)
 - Attributes:
   - `occluded` as both UI option and a separate attribute.
-  - `truncated` and `difficult` must be defined for labels as `checkbox`/
+  - `truncated` and `difficult` must be defined for labels as `checkbox`.
-  - arbitrary attributes in the `attributes` section of XML files.
+  - Arbitrary attributes in the `attributes` section of XML files.
+- Tracks: Not supported.

-Downloaded file is a .zip archive with the following structure:
+The downloaded file is a .zip archive with the following structure:

 ```bash
 taskname.zip/